cksystemsteaching/selfie/README.md

 The other important ingredient of an FSM are *state transitions* depicted by *labelled* arrows from one state to another.
 Here, the labels are the terminal symbols in our regular expression which all represent just a single character each.
 Depending on the application we could also use other types of labels.
 When it comes to parsing, we use terminal symbols that represent C* symbols as labels, for example.

+> Running a finite state machine

-How do we read that FSM?
+How do we run that FSM?
 Initially, the FSM is in the red start state.
 Moreover, assume that we are given an arbitrary sequence of characters that the FSM reads or in fact scans from left to right, one character at a time, that is, upon taking a state transition.
 For example, assume that we are given the following sequence of characters:

 ```
 85